michaelsboost/WebDGap/thesis.md

 ### 4.3 <a name="phonegap">PhoneGap</a>

-With how big and important mobile development is, it would be a poor decision to not integrate some kind of mobile exportation.
+Mobile phones and tablets have revolutionized the way we interact with out day to day lives, thus it would be a poor decision to not integrate some kind of mobile exportation.
 WebDGap makes the process simple.
 You can export your web app as a [PhoneGap Build](https://build.phonegap.com/) application and use the [PhoneGap Build](https://build.phonegap.com/) service to create your web app as a mobile application.

-WebDGap was also released for Android as well without any backend code needed either!
+WebDGap was also [released for Android](https://play.google.com/store/apps/details?id=com.michael.webdgap) as well without any backend code needed!

 ### 4.4 <a name="exportation">Exportation</a>

 After I decided what framework I was going to use to run the desktop app I then needed to figure out how I am going to merge your web app's code with the desktop app.
 Now because there's no server being used there's some drawbacks.
 Main drawback is there's no frontend API for compiling web apps as desktop applications.
 Thus I decided to use [JSZip](https://stuk.github.io/jszip/) to handle the zip packaging.
-I take a precompiled version of [NW.js](https://nwjs.io/) and merge your web app's code into the desktop app and export you the merged randition.
+I take a precompiled version of [NW.js](https://nwjs.io/) and merge your web app's code into the desktop app and then export the new merged randition.
+Thus converting a website or your web application as a desktop app.
+Simple I know :)

     var executeApp  = function(file) {
       $(".chromeappcheck").addClass("hide");